Here’s how to use LinkedIn’s Search, Endorsements, and Groups to get leads into your sales pipeline

 Give and get referrals

 Referrals are, without a doubt, one of the most effective ways of drumming up business.
 As your 1st-degree connections grow, you should introduce yourself to each new one.
+Maybe even share your e-business card.
 This breaks the ice of making the first comment, opens up the possibility of collaboration, and makes it less weird when you eventually ask them to be referred to somebody else.

 Have a browse through a recent customer’s connections and see which of them might be suitable for your business.
 If you feel comfortable enough with your connection, forward them a list of the people and ask if they would mind sending a quick introduction of you to them.
 The worst thing that can happen is that they say no.